LogtalkDotOrg/logtalk3/INSTALL.md

 -----------------------------------------------

-The `$LOGTALKHOME/integration` sub-directory contains shell scripts for running Logtalk with all supported back-end Prolog compilers.
+The `$LOGTALKHOME/integration` sub-directory contains shell scripts for running Logtalk with all supported backend Prolog compilers.
 You can use these scripts as examples when creating initialization files for other Prolog compilers.
 Be sure to read the `adapters/NOTES.md` file notes on the Prolog compilers that you intend to use.